python/devguide/development-tools/clinic.rst

 How to generate a getter
 ------------------------

-"Getters" are C functions that facilitate property-like access for a type.
+"Getters" are C functions that facilitate property-like access for a class.
 See :c:type:`getter <PyGetSetDef>` for details.
-You can use the ``@getter`` directive to generate an "impl" function for a getter.
+You can use the ``@getter`` directive to generate an "impl" function for a getter using Argument Clinic.

-This example --- taken from :cpy-file:`Modules/_io/bufferedio.c` ---
+This example -- taken from :cpy-file:`Modules/_io/bufferedio.c` --
 shows the use of ``@getter`` in combination with the :ref:`@critical_section <clinic-howto-critical-sections>` directive (which achieves thread safety without causing deadlocks between threads)::